SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Inside the declaration for a member of a type, the ``Self`` type refers to that type.
 In the members of a class declaration,
-``Self`` can appear as the return type of a method as the return type of a read-only subscript, as the type of a read-only computed property, and in the body of a method, but not in any other context.
+``Self`` can appear in only as follows:

+- As the return type of a method
+- As the return type of a read-only subscript
+- As the type of a read-only computed property
+- In the body of a method

 For example,
 the code below shows an instance method ``f`` whose return type is ``Self``.